 Sport aviation and what it covers

-Our sport aviation office works with our aviation safety advisors to provide relevant safety advice and deliver safety education and training to members of recreational aviation organisations.
+Our sport aviation office cooperates closely with CASA’s aviation safety advisors to provide relevant safety advice and deliver safety education and training to members of recreational aviation organisations.

 Jabiru engine limitation relief